 Example 1: Ship not reporting in a VTS area

 A vessel contravenes the reporting rules during its transit through a declared VTS area by not reporting at the reporting points.
-An Incident Report message should be distributed to the Member States along the planned route of the vessel using the form in Appendix 3.
+An Incident Report message should be distributed to the Member States along the planned route of the vessel using the form in Appendix 3 and to the flag state (if EU flag vessel).

 Example 2: Ship in breach of Ship Routeing Systems rules

 A ship is reported for a serious breach of COLREGs by navigating against the established traffic flow in a traffic separation scheme, creating close quarter situations with other ships.
-Having been warned by a distributed Incident Report (type “Other”), the subsequent coastal stations (VTSs) along the planned route of the ship will be aware of the behaviour and can contact the ship in advance to verify its condition.
+Having been warned by a distributed Incident Report (type “Vessel Traffic Rules Infringement”), the subsequent coastal stations (VTSs) along the planned route of the ship will be aware of the behaviour and can contact the ship in advance to verify its condition.